michaelneuder/she/README.md

 	* All of your academics, in one place (feel free to change)
 ## Motivation: for working on this particular project (Why would you develop this?)
 	Having a convenient mobile app which has homework assignments, handouts, and grades for all classes will increase productivity.
-Can integrates the functionallity of piazza, moodle, and d2l for convinience of instructors and pupils alike.
+Can integrate the functionality of piazza, moodle, and d2l for convinience of instructors and pupils alike.
 ## Risks: to project completion
 	* Most of the team is new to app and web development
 	* A scope of a mobile app and a web app could be too broad
+	* With 5 collaboraters, communication may prove to be difficult

 ## Mitigation strategy for dealing with the risk